 That was the mindset I was in when I decided I wanted to make a website.
 For several years I’d been commenting on videos on YouTube and on social media posts, but I wanted a space of my own where I could discuss what I wanted to at my own pace.
 I began looking at website-building options, and after considering a few possibilities I settled on WordPress.
 The website was born.

 The site has evolved massively since I made that first post.
 Firstly, I stated back then that reviews “are not really my main purpose,” yet I’ve since reviewed 25+ individual Star Trek episodes and several films!
 I’ve also gotten better with the way I use images, as well as selecting a better overall layout for the site – at least, I think those are improvements!
-Unfortunately I don’t have any screenshots of the site as it looked back in November last year, but I do have all of the logos and such that I made – mostly in Microsoft Paint.
-If you’re a regular reader, perhaps you’ll remember some of these:
+Unfortunately I don’t have any screenshots of the site as it looked back in November, but here’s one of the old headers (complete with the website’s old, defunct name!)